 Summary reports group data by attributes that you select and display a count of matching endpoints.

 You can drill down on the endpoint count and see a filtered list of computer details, which includes the software and hardware information about the asset.

-If the report contains computer name or user name, you can also drill down for further details, such as operating system and hardware information.
+If the report contains the computer name or user name attributes, you can also drill down for further details, such as operating system and hardware information.

 You can build custom reports that are based on any existing report.
 You can also create your own reports from existing Tanium sensor data or custom content.
 You can create custom reports to show assets by department, location, user group, or other attributes.

 You can build an alternative perspective of the Asset data with views.
 Views specify available attributes and can filter the included data.
 You can export data from a view to Tanium Connect.

 You can use any predefined reports, custom reports, or views as a connection source and send to destinations such as Email, File, HTTP, Socket Receiver, Splunk, and SQL Server.